turing-machines/mentals-ai/README.md

 > [!NOTE]
 > Llama3 support is available for providers using a compatible OpenAI API.

-## ☯️ The Idea

-The concept originated from studies on psychoanalysis [Executive functions](https://en.wikipedia.org/wiki/Executive_functions), [Exploring Central Executive, Alan Baddeley, 1996](https://www.krigolsonteaching.com/uploads/4/3/8/4/43848243/baddeley_1996.pdf).
-He described a system that orchestrates cognitive processes and working memory, facilitating retrievals from long-term memory.
-The LLM functions as `System 1`, processing queries and executing instructions without inherent motivation or goal-setting.
-So, what then is `System 2`?
-Drawing from historical insights, now reconsidered through a scientific lens:

-> The central executive, or executive functions, is crucial for controlled processing in working memory.
-It manages tasks including directing attention, maintaining task objectives, decision-making, and memory retrieval.

-This sparks an intriguing possibility: constructing more sophisticated agents by integrating `System 1` and `System 2`.
-The LLM, as the cognitive executor `System 1`, works in tandem with the Central Executive `System 2`, which governs and controls the LLM.
-This partnership forms the dual relationship foundational to Mentals AI.

 ## 🆚 Differences from Other Frameworks